liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/03-creating-and-managing-pages.markdown

 frameset.
 And you can set an icon for the page that appears in the navigation menu.

-Next, you'll practice personalizing pages using page customizations!
+Next you'll learn how to add applications to a site page.

-## Adding Portlets to a Page
+## Adding Applications to a Page

 As we discussed earlier, Liferay pages are composed of applications.
 All of your site's functionality, from blogs to shopping, is composed of apps.
 Even static